jameslawler/notes/docs/portuguese/verbs/todo/usar.md

 ## Daily Usages

-1. Using a Tool:
+1. Using a product:

-   - Portuguese: "Eu usei o martelo para consertar a prateleira."
+   - Portuguese: Usar um produto - ex: Eu usei o martelo para consertar a prateleira.
-   - English: "I used the hammer to fix the shelf."
+   - English: Use a product - e.g: I used the hammer to fix the shelf.

-2. Utilizing Technology:

-   - Portuguese: "Tu usas o computador para trabalhar?"
-   - English: "Do you use the computer for work?"

-3. Applying Products:

-   - Portuguese: "Ele/ela/você usa creme hidratante diariamente."
-   - English: "He/she/you use moisturizer daily."

-4. Making Wear of Clothing:
+2. Wear of Clothing:

-   - Portuguese: "Nós usamos casacos no inverno."
+   - Portuguese: Usar roupas - ex: Nós usamos casacos no inverno.
-   - English: "We wear coats in the winter."
+   - English: Wear clothes - e.g: We wear coats in the winter.

-5. Employing Methods:

-   - Portuguese: "Eles/elas/vocês usarão novas estratégias no próximo projeto."
-   - English: "They/you will use new strategies in the next project."

 ## Exercises